Most recently updated on May 7, 2023

 We continue southward on Highway 87.

-It doesn’t take long to meet up again with our old friend Interstate 10 and head east to San Antonio.
+It doesn’t take long to meet up again with our old friend Interstate 10 as we head east to San Antonio.

 An hour after departing from Fredericksburg, we reach this city of 1.5 million people.
 The Texas metropolis is now the seventh most populous city in the United States and the second most populated in Texas, behind only Houston.

-Nearly 65 percent of San Antonio’s residents are listed as Hispanic with 24 percent counted as white and almost 7 percent listed as Black.
+About 65 percent of San Antonio’s residents are listed as Hispanic or Latino with 23 percent counted as white and 6 percent listed as Black.

 That population is expected to continue to grow at a rapid pace.

-A report in May 2020 revealed that San Antonio had the second largest population growth of any city in the United States.
+A report released in March 2022 stated that the San Antonio area had one of the largest population increases of any region in the country between July 2020 and July 2021.

 Another report in 2019 revealed that Bexar County, which consists of San Antonio and its surrounding areas, could add another 1.1 million residents by 2040.
 The report estimated the city would need to add 520,000 new housing units as well as an adequate number of jobs for the new arrivals.